Niyas-J/Medi-AI/RAILWAY_DEPLOYMENT.md

 ## Configuration Files

-### `nixpacks.toml`
+### `Dockerfile`
-Tells Railway how to build and run the backend:
+Railway will automatically detect and use this Dockerfile:
-- Uses Python 3.13
+- Uses Python 3.11-slim base image
+- Installs system dependencies (gcc for Python packages)
-- Installs dependencies from `packages/backend/requirements.txt`
+- Installs Python dependencies from `packages/backend/requirements.txt`
+- Copies the backend application
+- Exposes port 5000 (Railway will set the actual PORT)
-- Starts the Flask app with `python run.py`
+- Runs the Flask application with `python run.py`

 ### `Procfile`
 Alternative configuration for platforms like Heroku: